fastforwardlabs/textflix-report/src/prototype.md

 new neural network architectures that uniquely solve a particular problem.
 Off-the-shelf transfer learning models already provide state-of-the-art accuracy, so the fewer changes we make, the better.
-After comparing several models, we ended up using the large version of the BERT model..
+After comparing several models, we ended up using the large version of the BERT model.

 We experimented with several popular transfer learning models, and also compared their performance to simple but strong baseline methods.
 Although we built